sjuanandres0/full_stack_flask/README.md

 2. Creating a URL variable
 3. Setting default data to a URL variable
 4. Passing a URL variable to a template

+#### 3.6 Working wiwth the GET method
+1. Creating the enrollment form using GET method
+2. Creating the enrollment template
+3. Creating the enrollment route (URL pattern)
+4. Accessing form data via the GET method